Gerry House: Career

 Before moving to Nashville, House worked in Richmond, Kentucky, Louisville, Kentucky, Ithaca, New York and Jacksonville, Florida.
 He first joined WSIX-AM in 1975.
 House had also begun to do stand-up comedy and was writing songs.

 In the early 1980s, WSIX-FM, a country music-formatted FM outlet, appointed House to host a new morning show.
 Al Voecks, who had previously been a local TV news anchor, had presented a talk show on the AM station, and he soon became House's newsman.
-Duncan Stewart joined the cast as House's sports reporter, and Paul Randal began as a traffic reporter and eventually became House's co-presenter.
+Duncan Stewart joined the cast as House's sports reporter, and Paul Randall began as a traffic reporter and eventually became House's co-presenter.
 Around this time, the program began being known as The House Foundation.

 The House Foundation was temporarily dissolved in 1985 when House left for a WSIX competitor, WSM-AM.
 After a short time at WSM as the final host of historic morning program The Waking Crew, the last morning radio program in America with a live band, House was hired by KLAC in Los Angeles.
 House's time on the West Coast was also relatively brief; he soon left KLAC and came back to WSIX-FM and resumed Gerry House and the House Foundation, with Voecks, Stewart and Randall, all in their original roles.
 Devon O'Day also joined the show as producer and for a country music news segment called "Twang Talk".

 House earned a record deal with MCA Records and released two country–comedy albums, The Cheater's Telethon in 1990 and Bull in 1992.

 House also hosted several nationally syndicated radio shows, including Countryline USA, America's Number Ones and The Saturday Night House Party.

 When Paul Randall became very ill, Mike Bohan joined the show in 1995, after 20 years at WSM radio and WSMV television.
 Randall succumbed to his illness in 1998; Bohan continued with the show, while Richard Falklen directing the show and hosting the news segment once named "Twang Talk".

 In addition House operates a music publishing company, House Notes, which owns the songs he has written.
 Some of his writing partners over the years have included O'Day, Gary Burr and Don Schlitz, who have all had number-one hits with House.
 In addition, House records the "Maurice" (a character he bought from Los Angeles) segments for his show in the House Notes studio, as well as voices such as "Makk Truck" and "Homer".

 House has contributed to Nick Barraclough's BBC Radio 2 country show, offering 'news from Nashville'.
 He also hosted Radio 2's coverage of the Country Music Association Awards with Barraclough in 2004.

 It was announced May 19, 2017, that House would return to the airwaves on WNRQ-FM, with Bohan, on May 26, 2017.